sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst.txt

    Which of these is the correct signature for a no-argument constructor?

 In Unit 5, you will learn to write your own classes.
-However, if you see a class definition on the AP exam, like the one below for a class called ``Date``, you should be able to pick out the attributes (instance variables) and the constructors and know how to use them.
+However, if you see a class definition like the one below for a class called ``Date``, you should be able to pick out the attributes (instance variables) and the constructors and know how to use them.

 .. figure:: Figures/DateClass.png
     :width: 500px